Timing Lake Mead’s Seasons

 Drawbacks

 Visiting Lake Mead during peak season has some drawbacks, too.
 With the increasing popularity comes an unavoidable surge in crowds.
-The lake becomes busier, making it tricky to find your choice of campsite or parking spot for your RV.
+The lake becomes busier, making it tricky to find a suitable campsite or parking spot for your RV.
 Another issue with peak season is the sweltering heat, with temperatures regularly soaring above 100°F. If you don’t deal well with scorching heat, these months might not be the best choice for you.
 But don’t worry, your visit can still be memorable and enjoyable if you take a few precautions:

-Best Time to Visit Lake Mead: Off-Peak or Shoulder Season
+Off-Peak or Shoulder Season

 Time Frame